John-Happy-Gilmour/security-guidance/docs/email-blocklist-process.md

 -   The specific items to be added to the internal blocklist.

--   The classification of the email, and justification for blocking.
+-   The classification of the email (i.e Spam, Phishing, the aforementioned email classifications), and justification for blocking.

 -   Summary outcomes from the impact assessment.